sebastienlato/utility_toolbox/architecture.md

-# Useful Tools — Architecture
+# Utility Toolbox — Architecture

-This document defines the structure, conventions, and patterns used across the **Useful Tools** project.
+This document defines the structure, conventions, and patterns used across the **Utility Toolbox** project.

 It covers: